nioo-knaw/cloud-genomics/_episodes/02-logging-onto-cloud.md

 Working with the HPC Cloud service mostly revolves around building and destroying Virtual Machines.
 This section will guide you through the process of building a VM running Linux.
 Here's an overview of the main steps you will be taking:

-* Importing a SURFsara pre-made `image` with a Linux operating system installed
+* Clone a template and images `image` with a Linux operating system installed
 * Reviewing the VM attributes defined in the `template`
 * Instantiating the `template` to run your first VM
 * Accessing your VM and gracefully shut it down